nayaramsr/Ball_Field_Player_Detection/README.md

 * sudo apt-get install graphviz

-## Detection of ball, field and player position with an input video?
+## Detection of ball, field and player position with an input video:
 1. Open command line
 2. Change directory to TrackNet folder (TrackNet_Three_Frames_Input)
 3. using following command as example, you may need to change the command: